 Optional Extras at No Charge, subject to availability:

 What's great about George?
 With a 4.8m boat length, she has room for 4 people, and 5 if someone (Probably a child) sits on a short platform.
 A very stable boat with a modern 60HP 4 stroke, electric start engine, you should feel safe and comfortable.
 Also, a 9" Garmin touch screen GPS sounder with side and bottom scan, and the option for split multi screens.
+And now he has a steering wheel and side console that doesn't take up much room, and can even be pushed to the side.

 Life jackets and safety gear are all standard.
 However, let us know if you have children under the age of 12 joining you, so we can try and ensure they have a comfortable life jacket to wear whilst in the vessel.
 (Specifically designed to be worn all day.
 Required by law & subject to availability of junior life jackets.)